University of Canberra Capitals: 2022/23 to 2023/24 Kirsten Veal era and Rebuild

 Following the departure of Paul Gorris, three-time Capitals champion player Kristen Veal took over as the coach of the club.
 The Capitals entered a rebuild in this season, with numerous players departing the club including Mikaela Ruef, Abby Cubillo, Kelly Wilson, Gemma Potter and Brittany Sykes.
 Bolstering a team of young athletes, the Caps also brought in guard Nicole Munger as a replacement for Dekeiya Cohen who returned to the United States mid-season.
 The young Capitals had a tough season, winning just two of their twenty-one games.
 Jade Melbourne had another strong season personally, leading the league in assists.
 Despite the poor season results the Capitals enjoyed record crowds and a drastic climb in membership to boost the franchise off the court after a challenging time during the COVID-19 pandemic.

-In March of 2023, with an eye on the future the UC Capitals secured the signatures of Jade Melbourne and Nicole Munger.
+In March 2023, with an eye on the future the UC Capitals secured the signatures of Jade Melbourne and Nicole Munger.
 After six rounds the Capitals were struggling, having not recorded a win in the season.
 From there however, the Capitals enjoyed a brilliant stretch of games winning four of their next five matches with three of those coming against teams who eventually qualified for the playoffs.
 The Capitals fell away from here, failing to win another game for the remainder of the season.

 Jade Melbourne featured for the Capitals, recording averages of 16.1 points, 5.1 rebounds and 7.6 assists per game which resulted in her being named the WNBL Fan MVP for the season.
 Her fellow Vice Captain Alex Sharp was named Breakout player of the season.